-As banks continuously strive to better serve us all on our quest to do things electronically; banks can take cues from some of the following proposed ways by John Wenniger.
+As banks continuously strive to better serve us all in our quest to do things electronically, they can take cues from some of the following proposed ways by John Wenniger.

 If this can be done properly the next time, it will be very successful.
 As buyers come online to see what to buy, banking products can be offered to aid transactions on such platforms.

-As part of KYC policy for e-banking signings are concerned, banks can help authenticate the IDs of buyers and sellers who get involved in electronic transactions.
+As part of the KYC policy for e-banking account setting, banks can help authenticate the IDs of buyers and sellers who get involved in electronic transactions.

-Supporting E-commerce Entrants: Simply, hosting an e-commerce template is not the business.
+- Supporting E-commerce Entrants: Simply, hosting an e-commerce templates is not the business.
 To have the site maintained and marketable through the life of the business is critical.

 There is also some cost of procuring products from vendors to sell.
-Most vendors as the case is, are not ready to offer credit to start-ups in this industry.
+Most vendors, as the case is, are not ready to offer credit to start-ups in this industry.
 In some cases, getting electronic brands which are highly preferred on-line at very good discounts is difficult.
-I mentioned recently at a forum organized by Premium bank for startups,that banks can even get involved by simply lending brand-credit to startups and they can secure credits from big wholesalers.
+I mentioned recently at a forum organised by a premium bank for startups that banks can even get involved by simply lending brand-credit to startups, and they can then secure credit from big wholesalers.

-B2B e-commerce facilitation: Banks can equally have platforms that allow for e-b2b work flow.
-So right from information gathering and dissemination plus cash management of participating companies can be handled by banks.
+- B2B e-commerce facilitation: Banks can equally have platforms that allow for e-b2b work flow.
+So, right from information gathering and dissemination, plus the cash management of participating companies, can be handled by banks.
 This allows companies to concentrate on their core responsibilities and become productive.

 (E)-commerce & business Tips:

 ………… Relevance of the ELECTRONIC TRANSACTIONS ACT, 2008

 - The object of this Act is to provide for and facilitate electronic communications and related transactions in the public interest, and to: